Student Clubs & Activities

 Other pathways include: DIY (making items with wood like a bookmark, stool/footrest), screen printing, Kids Chef, Drab-2-Fab (reusing items to make useful products), public speaking, and Photoshop.

-The PCHES Web Team is in its inaugural year developing this website to include important information for the public to view.
+The PCHES Web Team is in its second year developing this website to include important information for the public to view.
 Students in first through sixth grade work in teams to research and report on grade level events and student activities.
 Please check out our current members on the PCHES Web Team page.

 Fifth and sixth graders have a choice of doing a club called CPO.
 CPO stands for Campus Police Officer.
 CPO officers work before, during, and after school every school day.
 They greet parents so they feel welcomed, put up and take down the flag, and make sure students are showing safe behaviors.
 In CPO there are about 50 fifth graders and 6 sixth graders.
 There are about 2 captains for each platoon.

 “I enjoy CPO because I get to help students be safe during school.” - Samantha